Some Facts About

-- Milledgeville – Baldwin Habitat for Humanity (MBCHFH) has built 19 homes since 1994.
+- Milledgeville – Baldwin Habitat for Humanity (MBCHFH) has built 19 homes in Baldwin County since 1994.

-- Currently, MBCHFH is in the planning stages of building house #20 by Spring of 2023!!
+- Currently, MBCHFH is in the planning stages of building house #20 by August of 2023!!

 - Our affiliate builds 3 – 4 bedroom homes with an average size of 1100 Square Feet.

 - MBCHFH homeowners pay a combined total of more than $9,000 a year in property taxes.

 - When we open the application process, families in need of decent shelter apply to our Habitat affiliate.
 Our selection committee chooses homeowners based on their level of need, their willingness to partner with Habitat, and their ability to repay the loan.
 Habitat houses are sold to partner families at no profit and financed with affordable loans.
 Mortgage length varies is typically 20 years.
 Homeowners are required to invest hundreds of hours of their own labor – sweat equity – into building their own and other Habitat houses.
 Habitat for Humanity follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing Habitat’s homeowners.

 - MBCHFH invites people of all backgrounds, races and religions to build houses in partnership with families in need.

 - MBCHFH has an active board of community leaders representing a cross-section of Baldwin County's most committed citizens.